Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: A coordinate-free Gaussian likelihood function

 \end{example}

 \begin{remark} Let $\mathcal L$ be a finite-dimensional \emph{real} vector space, $X\subseteq \mathcal L$ a variety, and $F$ a polynomial on $\mathcal L$.
-Then it is still true that there exists an affine-linear embedding $A:\mathcal L\to \Sym(\mathbb R^m)$ such that $F$ becomes the restriction of the determinant.
-However, it is not always possible to find an embedding $A$ that intersects the positive definite cone.
-Thus $A$ need not yield a statistical model.
-When such an $A$ exists, the polynomial $F$ is said to possess a \emph{definite symmetric determinantal representation}; i.e., it can be written as in \eqref{eq:detRepresentation} with a \emph{positive definite} matrix $A_0$.
+Then there still exists an affine-linear embedding $\mathcal{A}:\mathcal L\to \Sym(\mathbb R^m)$ such that $F$ becomes the restriction of the determinant.
+However, it is not always possible to find an embedding $\mathcal{A}$ that intersects the positive definite cone.
+Thus $\mathcal{A}$ need not yield a statistical model.
+When such an $\mathcal{A}$ exists, the polynomial $F$ is said to possess a \emph{definite symmetric determinantal representation}.
 The problem of computing a definite symmetric determinantal representation of a real polynomial is well-studied in convex algebraic geometry, due to its connections to semidefinite programming and the generalized Lax conjecture \cite{blekherman2012semidefinite,CD20,D20}. \end{remark}

 From now on, we consider \emph{projective} varieties $X$, reflecting the assumption that our statistical models are scaling-invariant.
 In this case, the affine span of the affine cone $C_X$ over $X$ is a linear space and restricting the determinant to that linear subspace yields a homogeneous polynomial.
 We thus assume that $F$ is homogeneous and set